gsi-upm/gsicrawler/docs/gsicrawler.rst

 GSI Crawler environment can be defined from a high level point of view as follows:

-* **Data Acquisition**: this is the core function of GSI Crawler, consisting on extracting data according to the petitions sent to it.
+* **Data Ingestion**: this is the core function of GSI Crawler, consisting on extracting data according to the petitions sent to it.
 It works thanks to the use of web crawlers, which will be explained in more detail in the Modules section.

-* **Semantic Representation**: apart from obtaining data, they will be processed following semantic paradigms apart from conventional ones.
+* **Semantic Representation**: before its storage, data will be enriched following semantic paradigms in order to allow a more powerful analysis later.

-* **Data Storage**: once a request is made, its response will be stored with the aim of processing or visualising when needed.
+* **Data Storage**: after data acquisition and enrichment, the storage process is carried out.
+At this moment, both ElasticSearch and Fuseki are available for fulfulling this task.